 This scholarship serves to provide opportunities for African American students pursuing education at the Washington School of Psychiatry in the Child and Adolescent program.

-Vivian Boul is a psychotherapist and teacher who has worked in Washington DC for many decades.
+Vivian Boul was a psychotherapist and teacher who worked in Washington DC for many decades.

 Born in Brooklyn in 1926, she moved to DC in 1951 where she first worked for the Children’s Home Society of Virginia and later the Jewish Social Service Agency.